zgojcic/ISC20018_ZG/README.md

 # Introduction to Scientific Computation Course

-This repo contains the task solutions by ZG.
+This repo contains the task solutions by ZG marked with *_ZG.ipynb